ClaytonMoniz/NSU-Capstone/README.md

 https://user-images.githubusercontent.com/118314166/233804146-62898ed8-11e6-4e46-928d-0f38ebb560e9.mp4

-3. Then simply navigate to the location you installed the game run ***ZombieShooter.exe*** which will run the game or navigate to the desktop where a shortcut called ***ZombieShooter*** will have been automatically created and double click on it to run the game.
+3. Then simply navigate to the folder you installed the game run ***ZombieShooter.exe*** which will run the game or navigate to the desktop where a shortcut called ***ZombieShooter*** will have been automatically created and double click on it to run the game.
 ### Installation issues
 If you are unsure if the game is installed or working the easiset way to test this is to ***go to desktop and double click on the ZombieShooter shortcut***.
 Which should have been automatically generated if the game is installed correctly.